Simhyeon/r4d/docs/macros.md

 #### Basic(default) macros

-All macros are all case sensitive and should come with dollar sign prefix.
+All macros are case sensitive and should come with dollar sign prefix.

 **define**